-Earlier this year, Facebook quietly released a new feature called Town Hall.
+Facebook quietly released a new feature called Town Hall.
 The idea was that it would help encourage U.S. users to become more involved in their elections.

 “The feature is available to all U.S. users on desktop and mobile and will now include newsfeed integration….Facebook also announced it’s launching local election reminders for the first time, to encourage users to vote in state, county, and municipal elections.”

 Thus far, the feature still isn't very well known.
 Most Facebook users probably haven't even notice the new Town Hall icon in their left-hand menu yet.

 But that may be about to change.
 As part of the new feature, any Facebook page classified as a “nonprofit organization” will now have the option to include a button on posts that will put supporters directly in contact with the representative of your choice.